plypieng/InteractiveTorqueProject/README.md

 # Torque Measurement Visualization and Analysis Application

-Welcome to the **Torque Measurement Visualization and Analysis Application**!
 This application is designed to assist in visualizing, analyzing, and evaluating torque measurements from your in-house automatic torque measurement machine.
 It provides a user-friendly interface to process CSV data files, perform advanced analyses, and determine PASS or FAILED results based on multiple criteria.

 ## Table of Contents